Breathe Again: Chart performance

 "Breathe Again" was Braxton's first worldwide hit.
 In the United States, the song was a success, reaching number three for three non-consecutive weeks on the Billboard Hot 100.
 It spent 17 weeks in the top ten.
+On the Cash Box Top 100, it peaked at number two.
 On the Billboard genre charts, "Breathe Again" also reached high positions, peaking at number two on the Mainstream Top 40 and number four on both the Adult Contemporary and Hot R&B Singles charts.
 It sold 500,000 copies domestically, earning a gold certification from the Recording Industry Association of America.
 In the United Kingdom, "Breathe Again" debuted and peaked at number two on January 15, 1994, becoming her best charting-single in the UK along with "Un-Break My Heart".

 In Australia, the song debuted at number 47 on the ARIA Singles Chart on March 20, 1994, and reached number two on May 1, 1994, remaining at the same position for two further weeks.
 It spent 17 weeks on the ARIA Singles Chart and ranked at number 20 on ARIA's year-end chart for 1994.
 In New Zealand, the song debuted at number 20 on the RIANZ chart on December 12, 1993.
 In its eighth week, the song climbed to number two, its peak position.
 It spent four non-consecutive weeks at the position and 21 weeks on the RIANZ chart, becoming Braxton's best-performing single in New Zealand.
 The song earned a Grammy Award for Best Female R&B Vocal Performance in 1995, becoming Braxton's second consecutive Grammy Award in the same category.